lucyparsons/lucyparsonslabs.com/_pages/about.md

 ---

 ### Who We Are

-The Lucy Parsons Labs is a Chicago-based collaboration between data scientists, transparency activists, and technologists focusing on the intersection of digital rights and on-the-streets issues.
-The core group is made up of data scientists, sysadmins, and activists with a shared goal of merging these issues into a functional non-profit.
+Lucy Parsons Labs is a collaboration between data scientists, transparency activists, artists, & technologists that operates in Chicago and the San Francisco Bay Area.
+We work at the intersection of digital rights and on-the-streets issues.
+Our main lines of work include providing digital security trainings, pursuing police accountability, researching the use of civil asset forfeiture, and filing public records requests.

 ### What We Do
-Our members are always working on a variety of projects and collaborations.
-Some examples include open FOIA projects into police spending, data analysis projects in Python, and presentations at hacker conferences.
-We also support the Tor network, give activist trainings on security culture, and enjoy mixing with journalists.

-### Our Mission
-We are a transparency non-profit that seeks to engage our community in a horizontal manner while organizing around digital rights issues, supporting free and open source projects, and seeking the free flow of information globally.
+Lucy Parsons Labs’ energies are dedicated to:

+ + offering digital security trainings for activists and at-risk communities;
+ + maintaining a secure system for whistleblowers to report misconduct via SecureDrop;
+ + developing an open-source police misconduct reporting tool, OpenOversight;
+ + reforming civil asset forfeiture programs, which incentivize heavy-handed policing;
+ + filing public records requests under the Freedom of Information Act (FOIA) and local equivalents.

+Lucy Parsons Labs is a registered 501(c)(3) non-profit.